TL;DR

 - Recording only one take of the hook — always batch-record 2 hook variants for the same body edit; A/B reveals what your audience actually rewards

-- Ignoring captions-off viewers — about 50% of TikTok watches happen with sound off or muted; the on-screen text must carry the hook standalone
+- Ignoring sound-off viewers — roughly 80% of social-video views happen muted; the on-screen text must carry the hook standalone

 FAQ

 - Should I always front-load the punchline on TikTok?: Yes.
-TikTok rewards watch-time and completion; viewers who don’t get value in the first 3 seconds don’t return.
+About 71% of viewers decide whether to keep watching inside the first 3 seconds, and TikTok rewards watch-time and completion.
+Viewers who don’t get value up front don’t return.
 Save curiosity-driven open loops for longer formats (YouTube, podcasts) where you’ve already earned attention.

 - How many hooks should I A/B in a week?: 2 different pattern families per content theme.
 Less is noise (no signal in 2 weeks).
 More is fatigue (your audience pattern-matches you across all hook styles).
 Run for 2 weeks, then rotate.